harrison-bbb/nano-banana-prompts/OPEN-THIS.md

 **Best for:** Breakfast foods, appliances, or vitamins

 ```
 Look at the attached product images.
 A bright, airy kitchen island scene.
 [THIS EXACT PRODUCT] sits on the marble counter next to fresh oranges and a glass of water.
-In the background, slightly out of focus, [INSERT PERSON DESCRIPTION - e.g., a mother making breakfast] is smiling.
+In the background, slightly out of focus, [INSERT PERSON DESCRIPTION - e.g., the attached person] is smiling.
 High-key lighting, very bright and clean white aesthetic.
 ```

 **Example Result:** Your food product on a clean marble kitchen counter with a family vibe in the background.